AURORA, Ind. — Editor's note: Video attached is from October 2021 after the SUV was located.

-Thursday, October 14, ISP and Delhi Township Police found a car in the Ohio River connected to the disappearance of 26-year-old Stephanie Van Nguyen and her two children 4-year-old Kristina and 3-year-old John.
+The investigation started on Thursday, October 14, 2021, after ISP and Delhi Township Police found the vehicle in the Ohio River.
+They said then it was connected to the disappearance of 26-year-old Stephanie Van Nguyen and her two children 4-year-old Kristina and 3-year-old John.

 Nguyen was last known to be driving a 1997 Nissan Pathfinder and information gathered at the time she left a note indicating that she was going to drive into the river in 2002.
 However, her car was never recovered at the time.